-If after a report is made, staff continue to suspect that a child is at risk and in need of protection, any further observations or incidents should continue to be recorded and a report made on each separate occasion where a reasonable belief has been formed that a child is a victim of student sexual offending or has engaged in student sexual offending.
+If after a report is made, staff continue to suspect that a child is at risk and in need of protection, any further observations should continue to be recorded and a report made on each separate occasion where a reasonable belief has been formed that a child is likely to be at risk and in need of protection.

-Where a staff member is aware that another school staff member has formed a reasonable belief about the same child on the same occasion or based on the same indicators of student sexual offending, and has made a report to the appropriate authority, the staff member need not make a further report.
+Where a staff member is aware that another school staff member has formed a reasonable belief about the same child on the same occasion, or based on the same indicators of abuse, and has made a report to the appropriate authority, the staff member need not make a further report.

-However, if the staff member has formed a reasonable belief of further student sexual offending on different observations, further indicators or additional information, a further report must be made to the appropriate authority detailing this additional information.
+However, if the staff member has formed a reasonable belief of abuse or significant risk of abuse to the child based on different observations, further indicators or additional information, a further report must be made to the appropriate authority detailing this additional information.